Fishing Basics: What Equipment To Start With

 • Lures

-These are artificial baits designed to mimic .
+These are artificial baits designed to mimic real .
 You have thousands of different types of lures available depending on where you are fishing and what species you are targeting.

 Spinnerbaits are lures with a primary body and a small spoon attached.
 This is typically designed to mimic the shimmer you get from a minnow in the water.